Home Warranty Service Fees Explained: Costs, How They Work & What to Expect

 Common reasons a claim gets denied include:

-• Pre-existing conditions known before coverage began
+• Pre-existing conditions that existed before coverage began

-• Improper installation or code violations
+• Improper installation or building code violations

 • Item not covered under your specific plan